pangloss/vim-javascript/ISSUE_TEMPLATE.md

 WE DO NOT support JSX automatically, you need another plugin to add get this functionality.

-Also, if possible, please include a snippet of code that we can easily copy and paste that replicates your bug.
+If applicable, include a snippet of code that we can easily copy and paste that replicates your bug.

+Make sure the bug still exists if you disable all other javascript plugins except the one noted above, mxw/vim-jsx